cchaudhari295/SampleTestAutomationFramework/README.md

 This is a sample file.
-Check conflicts.
+This file contains all the details.